 Always active, Amy teaches her own dance fitness classes, following work as a dance teacher in colleges and schools.
 Amy is incredibly proud of her daughter, and also of completing a 365-day running challenge to raise money for charity.

 With a background in the corporate world dealing specifically in Property Services, Fred has worked with global clients, and has vast experience in Business Development.
 If Fred could take a dance class with anyone, it would have been Fred Astaire – who he describes as part of the ‘golden age of Dance in the public eye’

-Barny hails from a freelance background looking after CRM and databases, though he has also previously worked on events such as the London 2012 Olympics with Ticketmaster, of which he is incredibly proud.
+Barny hails from a freelance background looking after CRM/databases and has previously worked on events such as the London 2012 Olympics, of which he is incredibly proud.
 If he could have had the chance, Barny would have liked to take a dance class with Prince – and reckons that he could have taught him a thing or two!

 Head of Marketing and Communications

-With a long and varied career spanning the arts, TV and freelance worlds, Lara is a digital expert who has previously worked with companies such as Motionhouse and Birmingham Royal Ballet, as well as part of digital BAFTA and Emmy award-winning production teams.
-Passionate about accessibility in the arts, Lara places high importance on being able to give people access to the arts (and dance specifically!) in both traditional and new ways.
+With a long and varied career across corporate, the arts and TV, Lara is a digital expert who has previously worked with companies such as Motionhouse and Birmingham Royal Ballet, as well as part of Digital BAFTA and Emmy award-winning production teams.
+Passionate about accessibility and inclusion, Lara places high importance on enabling access to the arts in both traditional and new ways.

 Marketing and Communications Manager

 Dani’s career as a marketer and freelance photographer has seen her work with organisations such as DanceXchange, IDFB, Attenborough Arts Centre and more – she once even got to photograph David Attenborough!
-Dani’s talent for creating and sharing stories visually is what has always been at the core of her work, and she thinks dance is the most beautiful form of expression and storytelling we have.
+Dani’s talent for creating and sharing stories visually has always been at the core of her work, and she thinks dance is the most beautiful form of expression and storytelling.